 How To Use It

-According to the Omorovizca team, you can find lactobionic acids in treatment products such as scrubs, serums, peels, and masks.
+According to Omorovizca, you can find lactobionic acids in treatment products such as scrubs, serums, peels, and masks.
 The only precaution you should take is if you have sensitive skin.
 Regarding when you should use it, Wong says, "It should be used on bare skin after cleansing, before moisturizer."